-Built in 1937, the 80-year-old Haw Par Villa was originally the home of the Aw brothers in Singapore.
-The Burmese brothers had originally made its fortune from the Tiger Balm medicated ointment and the hillside villa was a gift from elder brother Boon Haw to younger sibling, Boon Par.
+Built in 1937, the 80-year-old Haw Par Villa was originally the Singapore home of the Aw brothers.
+The Burmese brothers had originally made its fortune from the Tiger Balm medicated ointment and the hillside villa at Pasir Panjang was a gift from elder brother Boon Haw to younger sibling, Boon Par.

 The landscaped park is decorated with statues that portray scenes from well-known oriental tales.
-Many of these convey Confucian, Buddhist and Taoist values such as filial piety, respect and loyalty.
-It was the theme park of its day and offered a form of edutainment before the term was coined.
+Many of these convey Confucian, Buddhist and Taoist values including filial piety, respect and loyalty.
+It was the theme park of its day and offered a form of edutainment before the term was even coined.

-In an age without television or the Internet, these statues and dioramas conveyed traditional Chinese values and morals to those visiting Haw Par Villa.
+In an age without television or the Internet, visitors to Haw Par Villa could view these statues and dioramas, picking up traditional Chinese values through moral tales.

 Layers of Legends

-Haw Par Villa is divided into four levels cut into the hillside.
+Haw Par Villa is divided into four levels, each cut into the Pasir Panjang hillside.

-The first is where the infamous Ten Courts of Hell can be found.
+The first level from the bottom is where the infamous Ten Courts of Hell can be found.
 Built as a warning to live a virtuous life, it is filled with disturbing dioramas illustrating the judgments in hell awaiting liars, cheaters, murderers and other unsavoury characters.

 It is definitely PG rated and not suitable for young children.
 Even the route to the Ten Courts of Hell is lined with miniature dismembered heads.